El Quexigal: History

 In 1926, Trinidad von Scholtz-Hermensdorff, the widowed Duchess of Parcent, acquired the estate.
-She carried out expensive renovations before she passed it on as a wedding gift to her daughter Doña María de la Piedad de Yturbe von Scholtz-Hermensdorff, 3rd Marquesa de Belvís de las Navas (1892-1990), who was married to prince Max Egon of Hohenlohe-Langenburg (1897-1968), member of the Bohemian branch of the Hohenlohe family.
+She carried out expensive renovations before she passed it on as a wedding gift to her daughter Doña María de la Piedad de Yturbe von Scholtz-Hermensdorff, 3rd Marchioness of Belvís de las Navas (1892-1990), who was married to Prince Max Egon of Hohenlohe-Langenburg (1897-1968),a member of the Bohemian branch of the Hohenlohe family.
 The Hohenlohe family turned the palace into a splendid place of recreation and rest.

 The house became famous for its collections.
-Gobelin tapestries adorned its hall and galleries, as well as paintings by artists such as Berruguete, Murillo, El Greco, Gallegos, Aponte, Tiépolo, Carrero, and László.
+Gobelin tapestries adorned its hall and galleries, as well as paintings by artists such as Berruguete, Murillo, El Greco, Gallegos, Aponte, Tiépolo, Carrero and László.
 In addition, the dining room contained a splendid collection of Talavera porcelain (around 3,400 pieces).
 Also notable was a collection of more than a dozen very ancient tapestries from Cuenca and more than two hundred polychrome carvings, among which the twelve apostles stood out.
 The library housed about five thousand books including some outstanding incunables.

 In 1956, the house suffered a fire that completely destroyed it.
 Most of its collections was lost, although various jewels were saved, such as the famous Hohenlohe diadem.

 In 1979, the remaining contents were auctioned at Sotheby's.
 The estate was sold by the Hohenlohe family to the Eulen Group, who is the owner till the current day.
 They produce white wine and honey at the estate.
 In 2023, renovations started to create a luxury hotel in the palace.
 The hotel is expected to open in 2027.